wloving77/dmtl4-MCS/src/DMT1/Lectures/02_prop_logic/formal/semantics.lean.md

 # Semantics

-The idea of semantics in Propositional Logic is simple: every expression has, as its meaning, a Boolean value.
+The idea of semantics in Propositional Logic is simple: provided that we have a function that maps each variable expression to a Boolean value, then  every expression in propositional logic has a Boolean value as its meaning.
-For literal expressions, easy.
-For variable expresssions, you need a interpretation function, then you extract the variable from the variable expressions, then you apply the interpretation function to the variable to get the Boolean value "assigned to it by that interpretation."
-Finally, you evaluate big expressions by evaluating the subexpressions, getting Bools, which you then combing using the Boolean function specified by the *syntactic* operator (logical connective): and, or, not, or whatever.
+We will call such a function a *variable interpretation*.

+For literal expressions the mapping to Boolean values is
+fixed: the meaning of ⊤ is Boolean *true*, and for ⊥ it is Boolean *false*.
+For variable expresssions, given an additional variable interpretation function, the meaning of a variable expression is the meaning assigned to it by a variable interpretation function.

+Next, the connectives of propositional logic also have meanings, which are Boolean functions.
+For example, the syntactic symbol ∧ has as its semantic meaning the Boolean *and* function, often written as &&.
+The meanings of the other connectives (operators) of predicate logic are defined
+similarly: ∨ means ||, ¬ means !, and so forth.

+Finally, expressions built from smaller expressions using the logical connectives have meanings that are determined *compositionally*.
+Given an expression, *e1 op e2* (let's call it *e*), its meaning is determined by first getting the Boolean meanings of e1 and e2 and by then applying the Boolean function that is the designated meaning of *op*.
 That's it!

 #### Interpretation of Unary Connectives